 At the top of that list is West Texas Sheriff Thaddeus Cleveland.
 He spent decades as a U.S. Border Patrol Agent before becoming the top lawman in one of Texas “reddest” border areas: Terrell County.
 (He’s also a frequent guest on cable news shows likely to be closely watched in the White House).

 Sheriff Cleveland is no squish when it comes to enforcing border security.
 He lives it daily along the Rio Grande River.
-He and his five deputies spend many nights alongside Border Patrol Agents chasing (and catching) illegal aliens trying to cross through his county:
+He and his five deputies spend many nights alongside Border Patrol Agents chasing (and catching) small, but annoyingly persistent groups of illegal aliens trying to cross through his sparsely-populated but frontline border county:

 But the first words of Sheriff Cleveland’s x.com post criticizing the former DHS Secretary tell the tale of a rupture with the DHS going back for some time, and that has been growing in recent days: